-The security of electronic systems can be divided into two major classes: Design Security and Data Security.
-Design Security protects the actual design (intellectual property) associated with the embedded system.
-Data Security protects the data associated with the applications running on the embedded system.
-Design Security protects the intent of the owner of the design, typically by keeping the design and associated bitstream keys confidential, preventing design changes (insertion of Trojan Horses, for example), and controlling the number of copies made throughout the device life cycle.
-Design Security applies to the device from initial production, includes any updates such as in-the-field upgrades, and can even include decommissioning of the device at the end of its life.
-Design Security should protect against tampering, cloning, overbuilding, reverse engineering, and counterfeiting as well as providing traceability through the entire lifetime of the system.
-Some of the important functions needed to implement robust Design Security include:
+The security of electronic systems can be divided into two major classes: design security and data security.
+Design security protects the actual design (intellectual property) associated with the embedded system.
+Data security protects the data associated with the applications running on the embedded system.

-- Encrypted key and bitstream loading (using AES-256), to allow configuration to be done in lesstrusted locations - Secure programming with SHA-256 bitstream authentication
+Design security protects the intent of the owner of the design, typically by keeping the design and associated bitstream keys confidential, preventing design changes (insertion of Trojan Horses, for example), and controlling the number of copies made throughout the device life cycle.
+Design security applies to the device from initial production, includes any updates such as in-the-field upgrades, and can even include decommissioning of the device at the end of its life.
+Design security should protect against tampering, cloning, overbuilding, reverse engineering, and counterfeiting, as well as providing traceability through the entire lifetime of the system.
+Some of the important functions needed to implement robust design security include:

-- Certificate-of-Conformance to verify correct programming and prevent insider attacks during contract manufacturing - · Supply-chain assurances to eliminate counterfeiting - Elliptic Curve Cryptography (ECC) for securely loading user keys - An SRAM-based Physically Unclonable Function (SRAM-PUF) for device authentication
+- Encrypted key and bitstream loading (using AES-256) to allow configuration to be done in lesstrusted locations - Secure programming with SHA-256 bitstream authentication - Certificate-of-Conformance to verify correct programming and prevent insider attacks during contract manufacturing - Supply-chain assurances to eliminate counterfeiting - Elliptic Curve Cryptography (ECC) for securely loading user keys - An SRAM-based Physically Unclonable Function (SRAM-PUF) for device authentication

-Once the design is secure you can move on to Data Security.
-Data Security protects the information a device is storing, processing, or communicating in its role in the end application.
-For example, if the configured design is implementing the key management and encryption portion of a secure military radio, Data Security could include encrypting and authenticating the radio traffic and protecting the associated application-level cryptographic keys.
+Once the design is secure you can move on to data security.
+Data security protects the information a device is storing, processing, or communicating in its role in the end application.
+For example, if the configured design is implementing the key management and encryption portion of a secure military radio, data security could include encrypting and authenticating the radio traffic and protecting the associated application-level cryptographic keys.
 Some of the important functions required to implement robust data security include:

-- Ability to destroy (zeroize) all sensitive stored data in the event of tampering - User cryptographic services (for example: AES-128/-256, SHA-256, and HMAC) - Non-Deterministic Random Bit Generation (NRBG) for secret keys and nonces - Advanced key storage and management based on a physically unclonable function (PUF), which is a feature of the device analogous to a "biometric" - Hardware firewalls to protect sensitive data from unauthorized access - Advanced anti-tamper techniques such as Differential Power Analysis countermeasures to protect secret keys from power side-channel attacks
+- Ability to destroy (zeroize) all sensitive stored data in the event of tampering - User Cryptographic services (such as, AES-128/-256, SHA-256, and HMAC) - Non-Deterministic Random Bit Generation (NRBG) for secret keys and nonces - Advanced key storage and management based on a physically unclonable function (PUF), which is a feature of the device analogous to a "biometric" - Hardware Firewalls to protect sensitive data from unauthorized access - Advanced anti-tamper techniques, such as Differential Power Analysis countermeasures, to protect secret keys from power side channel attacks